Your ‘Enough’ Criteria

 The opposite of abundance is in fact, no abundance, or the absence of abundance.
 It is an amount or measure one could also call ‘enough.’

-We live in a period of modern American history when many things are available in abundance.
+For better or worse, we are alive in a period of modern American history when many things are available in abundance.
 We’ve come to expect abundance, we browse abundance, and we consume abundantly.
-It is possible to engage with this abundance 24/7.
-A popular word for our interaction with abundance is binging, and we binge a lot of things that aren’t food, like news, Netflix, TikTok, productivity, feedback, social media, self care, griping, shopping, isolation, etc.
+One can engage with this abundance 24/7, and a popular word for this habit is binging.

 We also try to restore our imbalance in abundant or excessive ways.
 We overcorrect or overcompensate by making some drastic and reactive change (e.g. quitting a job to stop chronic stress, testing a new dietary regimen to reset one’s self-image, etc.) And amidst this parabolic swing from abundance to scarcity, excess to deprivation, we forget what ‘enough’ feels like, we allow imbalance to become our ‘new normal.’